 - more beta carotene

-Omega-3 fatty acids are essential to our body’s day to day functions and help to prevent several chronic diseases.
-The nutrients to increase the amount of fatty acids in eggs come from chickens eating things like bugs, leafy greens, corn and flowers—ingredients completely vacant from a caged hen’s diet.
+Omega-3 fatty acids are essential to the human body’s day-to-day functions and help to prevent several chronic diseases.
+Why do small-farm and free-range eggs have more fatty acids?
+Such chickens eat things such as bugs, leafy greens, corn and flowers—ingredients absent from the diet of caged hens.

-The vitamins in eggs are all extremely beneficial to your diet.
-Many people have a vitamin-D deficiency, though they may not know it, and can suffer the health issues associated with this deficiency.
+The vitamins in eggs are all extremely beneficial to the human diet.
+Many people have a vitamin-D deficiency, though they might not know it, and can suffer the health issues associated with this deficiency.
 Pasture-raised eggs are widely regarded as one of the best food sources for vitamin D.

-While both farm-fresh and store-bought eggs have cholesterol, backyard eggs contain lower amounts, and most of the cholesterol in eggs is considered “good” cholesterol that will not have the same detrimental health effects as “bad” cholesterol.
-Cholesterol is actually a very important part of our diet and helps us maintain calcium and phosphorous levels in our bloodstreams.
+While farm-fresh and store-bought eggs have cholesterol, backyard eggs contain less.
+Most of the cholesterol in eggs is considered “good” cholesterol that doesn’t cause the health problems that “bad” cholesterol does.
+Cholesterol is an important part of humans’ diet.
+It helps us maintain calcium and phosphorous levels in our bloodstreams.

 Chickens are more naturally inclined and proven to be healthier when able to forage for themselves and participate in normal chicken activities, such as dust bathing and nightly roosting.
 If you want to know more about how your farm-fresh eggs were raised, talk to the farmer who raised them for more information about their husbandry practices.